Office of Environmental and Energy Coordination

 • Operation and maintenance expenses

-OEEC will use GIS data to confirm whether the HOA is in an area shown in the Fairfax County Vulnerability Index, or the Federal Government’s Justice40 Initiative as described above and as shown on the map below.
+OEEC will use GIS data to confirm whether the organization is in an area shown in the Fairfax County Vulnerability Index.

 How To Get Started:

-One of the first steps to the installation of EVSE in your HOA community is understanding the current and future community demand by considering questions such as:
+Another step toward the installation of EVSE for your organization is understanding the current and future demand by considering questions such as:

-• How many residents already own or lease an EV?
+• How many participants already own or lease an EV?

 • How many are interested in doing so in the future?

-• Is there community opposition to the idea of EVSE in the HOA?
+• Is there any opposition to the idea of EVSE?

-If your HOA has not already surveyed residents, we offer a sample survey.
-HOAs may edit or add to this survey so it best meets the need of your community, but our sample survey aims to capture essential points.
+While it's not a requirement, as a best practice we offer a sample survey for gathering this information.
+Organizations may edit or add to this survey, so it best meets the need of your organization, but our sample survey aims to capture essential points.
+This step is not required to apply to Charge Up Fairfax*.

 The resources and websites referenced on this webpage are intended to serve as examples and points of reference only and are not intended to imply any specific endorsement by Fairfax County or the Office of Environmental and Energy Coordination.